 1. Regular and punctual class attendance.
 I will take roll at every class period using a sign-in sheet.
-Absence results in zero credit for that day's quizzes/exams/in-class work and for any other time-sensitive assignments, unless you have made prior arrangements with me.
-Students are allowed up to six class periods of absence without penalty in a two-day-per-week class; for students with more than six absences, I will record a grade of "F" for the course.
+Absence results in zero credit for that day's quizzes/exams/in-class work and for any other time-sensitive assignments-with the exception of extreme circumstances (in which case, arrangements for work must be made ahead of time with the instructor).
+Students are allowed up to three class periods of absence without penalty in a one-day-per-week class; for students with more than three absences, I will record a grade of "F" for the course.
 Signing in on the roll is the student's responsibility.
-Asking a colleague to sign in for you is dishonest and disrespectful, and, upon discovery, will result in a failing grade for the course for both people involved.
+Asking a colleague to sign in for you is dishonest and disrespectful, and, upon discovery, will result in a failing grade for the course.
 Failure to sign in to create a record of attendance is equivalent to missing the class in my records.

-Tardiness (arriving later than five minutes past the start time for the class by the classroom clock) or leaving early counts as one-half absence.
-If a student is tardy, it is his/her responsibility to inform me at the end of the class period, or I will count the tardy as an absence.
+Tardiness (arrival more than 10 minutes after the class start time by the classroom clock) or leaving early counts as one-half absence.
+If a student is tardy, it is his/her responsibility to inform the professor at the end of the class period, or I will count the tardy as an absence.
 I will take up the roll sheet five minutes after the beginning of class.
-Students with perfect attendance (including no tardies and no early departures) earn 10 bonus points at the end of the semester.
+Students with perfect attendance (including no tardiness and no early departures) earn 10 bonus points at the end of the semester.

 - 2. Preparation for class.
 I expect you to have read the assigned materials before the class during which I cover the topic.
 PowerPoint® slides for each textbook chapter are available on the Blackboard course site.
 You are responsible for material in assigned chapters whether we discuss that material in class or not. - 3.
 Participation in all class activities.
 Class sessions provide opportunities to practice your communication skills. - 4.
 Computer proficiency.
 Assignments require the use of MS Word.
 The Business Report assignment will require you to conduct research using the internet.
 You must word-process all written assignments using MS Word for submission through the course site on Blackboard. - 5.
 Timely completion of all course assignments.
-Late written assignments (exams, reports) will cost you 10 points per day from your assignment grade.
+Late written assignments (exams, reports) will cost you 10 points per day.
 If you are absent from class when an assignment is due, you will avoid the late penalty by submitting your work early. - 6.
 NO MAKE-UPS ON IN-CLASS LETTERS!!!
 If you are not in class when we create an in-class letter assignment for a grade, I will not allow a make-up.
 You will earn a zero for the missed assignment. - 7.
 Ground Rules for Chapter Quizzes on Blackboard.
 Each quiz expires on a Monday at 11:55 p.m., allowing you a "day of grace." - All quizzes are worth 20 points.
 Each quiz has 20 questions and a 20-minute time limit.
 You may take each quiz twice and the higher of your two grades will post to the online Grade Book - I will not accept any personal excuses for missing a quiz.
 When the quiz expires, it's gone.
 In the event of an extended "hardware crisis," you have the option of accessing the quiz from a friend's computer or some other alternative.
-If you have computer problems over a weekend, you have a day, Monday, to contact IT for help. - Short answer "fill-in-the-blank" questions require exact wording from the text spelled correctly.
+If you have computer problems over a weekend, you have a day, Monday, to contact IT for help. - Don't wait until the last minute.
+All quizzes are open for three weeks; plan your work. - Short answer "fill-in-the-blank" questions require exact wording from the text that's spelled correctly.
 Your answer must make sense in the context of the sentence to be correct.